Marco Fu: Later career (2015–2019)

-COVID-19 pandemic and career revival (2020-present)
+COVID-19 pandemic, career revival, 16-red total clearance (2020-present)

-Since February 2020, Fu has returned to Hong Kong because of the COVID-19 pandemic, with his last appearance being at the 2020 Welsh Open losing to Ding in the opening round.
-Due to not playing in any events since then, his ranking has steadily dropped out of the Top 64, but an offer of an invitational tour card means he would not need to qualify to rejoin the tour as a result.
+In February 2020, Fu returned to Hong Kong because of the COVID-19 pandemic, with his last appearance being at the 2020 Welsh Open where he lost to Ding in the opening round.
+As a consequence of not entering any events during the rest of the season, his ranking steadily dropped out of the Top 64, but an offer of an invitational tour card meant he would not need to qualify to rejoin the tour as a result.

 Fu returned to compete in professional snooker tournaments at the 2022 World Snooker Championship, marking the first event since the 2020 Welsh Open in which he played in an event on the main tour.
 He lost in the first round of qualifying, being defeated in a deciding frame by Ian Burns.
 As travel restrictions eased in Hong Kong, Fu proceeded to compete in the subsequent 2022-23 season where he did not top his group in the opening event, the 2022 Championship League.
 He had managed to qualify for the 2022 European Masters and reached the third round, consequently as a result of a bye due to his opponent in the second round not getting a visa, where he lost 5-3 to Farakh Ajaib.
 He did not qualify for the subsequent 2022 British Open or the 2022 Northern Ireland Open, but was invited to compete as a local wildcard in the 2022 Hong Kong Masters, where he reached the final.
 In his semi-final match against John Higgins, he compiled his fifth maximum break in the deciding frame.

+At the end of the 2022-23 season, Fu was awarded a new two-year invitational tour card.
+During his 2025 World Championship second round qualifying match against Ben Mertens he became only the seventh player, and second in a world championship contest, to make a 16-red total clearance, compiling 139 after being awarded a free ball following a foul by his opponent in frame four.
+Having finished the 2024-25 season ranked outside the world's top-64 at number 70, Fu faced losing his place on the tour but was awarded a further two-year invitational card.